xcat2/confluent-docs/docs/collective.md

 # Managing the nodes' active manager

 Once in a collective, each managed system must have a designated manager.
 This can be changed on the fly.
 If unspecified and a node goes through the discovery process, the member that performs the discovery claims the node by default.
+Additionally, automatic assignment in event of the collective.manager failing can be requested by setting `collective.managercandidates` which accepts a noderange of collective members to take over management in the case of the current manager going out.

 Here are examples of setting it for a node or a group.
 Issuing the same commands with different collective.manager is all that is required to move a node.